rliang/cpbar/README.md

 	pbar [-m] [-g HEIGHT] [-l LEFT] [-r RIGHT] [-c CENTER] [-t FONT] [-f FOREGROUND] [-b BACKGROUND]

-Each position of the panel, left, right and center, get `LEFT`, `RIGHT` and `CENTER` identifiers, starting from zero.  of the panel, then the next `RIGHT` for the right part, and the remaining `CENTER` for the center.
+Each position of the panel, left, right and center, get `LEFT`, `RIGHT` and `CENTER` identifiers, starting from zero.
 Each part is drawn left-to-right.
 Input must start with the position and the identifier and a non-digit character, before the textual information. e.g.:

 	$ pbar --center 1 --left 2 --right 3
 	l0 my info